-Landowners and designated representatives are encouraged to stipulate that contractors must be in compliance with all relevant laws and regulations.
+Landowners and designated representatives are encouraged to stipulate that contractors comply with all relevant laws and regulations.
 A qualified natural resource professional can help with this process.

 Landowners are encouraged to discuss liability issues with their insurance agent and their attorney to gain a perspective on appropriate insurance minimums that they might require of contractors.